RISE-drones/rise_drones/contributing.md

 - Include details about you configuration and environment.

 ### Make Changes
  You can also suggest improvements to the code by creating your own pull requests.
-To do so, follow these steps:
+To do so, do the following:

+ ### Forking and branching
+To be able to create pull requests, you need to create your own fork of the repository and then create a working branch where you commit changes.
+This is done by:
 1. Fork the repository.
 - Using GitHub Desktop:
   - [Getting started with GitHub Desktop](https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/getting-started-with-github-desktop) will guide you through setting up Desktop.